NixOS/rfcs/rfcs/0000-feature-parameter-names.md

 the Nix language.

 1. Nix language provides way to [introspect function argument names](https://nixos.org/manual/nix/stable/language/builtins.html#builtins-functionArgs), but no way to learn their default values.
-So this approach gives consistency, but no way to query list of derivation feature parameters.
+Learning default values is fundamentally impossible, since default values of one parameter might depend on the value of another parameter, so default values can't be evaluated until function is called.

 2. Overrides become much more verbose.
 Simple and ubiquitous